willfurnass/sheffield_hpc/software/apps/r.rst

 Installing additional packages
 ------------------------------

-Load R in interactive mode as described above.
-Install a package with:
+As you will not have permissions to install packages to the default folder, additional R packages can be installed to your home folder :code:`~/`.
+To create the appropriate folder, install your first package in R in interactive mode.
+Load an interactive R session as described above, and install a package with:
 ::
         install.packages()